-Despite the apparent middle Eocene biostratigraphic age of the volcaniclastic rocks, their chemical compositions are similar to those of the 122-Ma Kwaimbaita-type basalt flows and many of the 90-Ma lavas, such as those at Site 803 (Figs. F11, F12, F13).
-If the biostratigraphic age is correct, then this result would suggest that a fertile portion of the distinctive Kwaimbaita-type mantle source remained beneath this part of the eastern salient for 50-80 m.y.
-In light of shipboard inductively coupled plasma-atomic emission spectrometry (ICP-AES) analyses, it now seems unlikely that the Samoan hotspot provided much, if any, material for volcanism at Site 1184, although it potentially could have provided a source of heat for melting.
+Despite the middle Eocene biostratigraphic age of the volcaniclastic rocks, their chemical compositions are similar to those of the 122-Ma Kwaimbaita-type basalt flows and many of the 90-Ma lavas, such as those at Site 803 (Figs. 11, 12, 13).
+This result suggests that a fertile portion of the distinctive mantle source from which much of the Ontong Java Plateau appears to have been derived remained beneath this part of the eastern salient for 50-80 m.y.
+In the light of shipboard inductively coupled plasma-atomic emission spectroscopy (ICP-AES) analyses, it now seems unlikely that the Samoan hot spot provided much, if any, material for volcanism at Site 1184, although it potentially could have provided a source of heat for melting.